Elegua: Who is it? How to take care of it, history and more

 Colors of Eleggua

-Elegua's colors are: red, black and white (sometimes).
+Elegua's colors are red, black and white (on some occasions).

-Red is a ritual color that has been a part of many cultures since ancient times.
-It is very common in funeral ceremonies, used during sacrifices or healing.
-It has also been considered as a symbol of life.
-Red represents characteristics clearly related to Eleggua such as: excitement, strength, vitality, expansion, and dominance.
+• Red: It is a ritual color that has been part of many cultures since ancient times.
+Common in funeral ceremonies, sacrifices or healings, red is considered a symbol of life.
+It represents excitement, strength, vitality, expansion and dominance, all characteristics related to Elegua.

-On the other hand, Elegua in some of her paths also makes use of the color white, which is interpreted primarily as light.
-In addition, it represents the presence of God, purity, order, and clarity in every way.
+• White: On some roads in Elegua, the color white is also used, which is primarily interpreted as light.
+It represents the presence of God, purity, order and clarity in every sense.

-The combination of these colors is nothing more than the expression of the very nature of the Orisha.
-Both red and white are in contrast to black.
-Their union represents an ambiguity that starts from the absence of colors as a symbol of darkness or death (black), to the presence of light (white) or vital energy (red).
-Therefore, through the use of that mixture of tonalities, Elegua manifests itself as what it is: everything and nothing, life and death, the beginning and the end, war and peace, one and the other..
+The combination of these colors reflects the very nature of Elegua.
+Red and white contrast with black, representing the ambiguity of the Orisha's nature: from darkness (black) to light (white) and vital energy (red).
+Thus, Elegua manifests itself as what it is: everything and nothing, life and death, the beginning and the end, war and peace, one and the other.

 The Image of Elegua

-In Elegua's images, he is represented with clothing and accessories that include a small vest, knee-length trousers and a crossbody bag on the chest, usually made of sackcloth or red and black fabrics; he uses a straw hat and his doodle.
-You cannot miss güiritos loaded with brandy.
+In the images, Elegua is represented with clothing and accessories that include a small vest, tight knee-length pants and a cross-body bag on his chest, usually made of sackcloth or red and black fabrics.
+He wears a straw hat and his doodle, and he can't miss güiritos loaded with brandy.

 • A bottle of brandy.